Diocese of Manchester, New Hampshire

-The Diocese of Manchester (Diocensis Manchesteriensis) is a Latin Church ecclesiastical territory, or diocese, of the Catholic Church for New Hampshire in the United States.
-It is a suffragan diocese in the ecclesiastical province of the metropolitan Archbishop of Boston.

-The mother church of the Diocese of Manchester is the Cathedral of St. Joseph in Manchester.
-Its patron saints are St. Joseph and St. Patrick.
+The Diocese of Manchester (Diocensis Manchesteriensis) is a diocese of the Catholic Church for New Hampshire in the United States.
+It is a suffragan diocese of the Archdiocese of Boston.
+The mother church is the Cathedral of St. Joseph in Manchester.

-Statistics

-As of 2018, the diocese served 322,258 Catholics (24.3% of 1,326,813 total population) on 24,097 km^{2} in 89 parishes with 185 priests (121 diocesan, 38 religious, 26 extern), 73 deacons, 314 lay religious (15 brothers, 299 sisters) and 14 seminarians.

 History

 1680 to 1783

-The first Catholics in the New Hampshire area were probably members of the Sokwaki and Pennacook tribes who had been converted by missionaries from the French colony of New France.
-After New Hampshire became a British royal colony in 1680, it enacted discriminatory laws against Catholics, including the requirement of a Protestant oath for anyone seeking public office.
+During the 17th century, the first few Catholics in present-day New Hampshire area were probably members of the Sokwaki and Pennacook tribes who had been converted by missionaries from the French colony of New France.
+However, the vast majority of the first settlers in New Hampshire were English Protestants, many of them Puritans from Massachusetts.
+Like the other American colonies, the authorities in New Hampshire enacted restrictions on the legal rights of Catholics.
+In 1679, a royal commission in Portsmouth required all public officials and ministers in the Province of New Hampshire, including Catholics, to take an oath of supremacy to the Anglican Church.

-During King William's War in the late 1600s, Native American allies of the French captured several women from the British settlements in the Province of New Hampshire.
+During King William's War in the late 1600s, Native American allies of the French captured several European women in New Hampshire.
 These women later converted to Catholicism; one of them traveled to New France to enter an Ursuline convent.
-In 1694, during a French raid on British settlements near Durham, the first Catholic Masses in New Hampshire were celebrated by two Jesuit priests accompanying the expedition.
+In 1694, during a French raid on settlements near Durham, the first Catholic masses in New Hampshire were celebrated by two Jesuit priests accompanying the expedition.
 However, there would be no organized Catholic communities in New Hampshire until the 19th century.
+In 1896, the province enacted a new test oath aimed at Catholics.

+With the start of the American Revolutionary War in 1776, attitudes towards Catholics shifted in the American colonies.
+The rebel leaders needed to gain the support of Catholics for their cause.
+In addition, the alliance with Catholic France fostered a more favorable attitude among Americans towards Catholicism.
+However, when the new State of New Hampshire enacted its constitution in 1784, it failed to remove the colonial oath requirements.